 If you name a beneficiary or survivor under the age of 18, you must list the name and address of the minor's guardian.

 If you served in the military or worked for the commonwealth in the past, you may be eligible to purchase that service with SERS.

 There are a number of ways to request an estimate of your monthly benefit payments.
 You can produce your own general estimates using our online calculators.
-If you are within a year of retirement, request an estimate calculated according to your individual situation from your retirement counselor.
+If you are within a year of retirement, request an estimate calculated according to your individual situation from your pension plan specialist.

 Contact your HR Office to see if you have any debts and satisfy those debts before terminating employment.
 Overdrawn leave, unreturned equipment or uniforms, or other debts to your employer will delay your first payment.
 In addition, the commonwealth can claim the contributions you made to SERS and the interest earned on those contributions to satisfy any debt you have when you leave state employment.

 Your employer, the State Treasury and we have a lot of work to do to process your first payment - work that can't even begin until after you receive your last pay.
 In most cases, that work takes between six and eight weeks from your retirement date.

 Your SERS pension does not include and SERS does not offer a retiree health care program.
 While different employers handle retiree health benefits in different ways, agencies under the Governor's jurisdiction offer the Retired Employees Health Program (REHP).
 REHP is run by the Governor's Office of Administration through the Pennsylvania Employees Benefit Trust Fund (PEBTF).

 We can help you determine if you qualify for REHP (based on your years of service), enroll in REHP as part of the retirement process, pay your REHP premiums by withholding them from your pension payments, change dependents, and cancel coverage.